 Participation in a small crisis decision making simulation

 Lectures: 10 hours

 Self study and individual contact: 128 hours

-Paper will be written in multidisciplinary groups (100%).
-The group will acknowledge individual contributions which will be listed in an appendix.
-Problems with group cooperation should be reported and will be taken into account in the grading if necessary.
+Paper written in multidisciplinary groups (100% of the final grade).
+Individual contributions should be listed in an appendix.
+Problems with group cooperation should be reported and will be taken into account if necessary.

 Faculty of Technology, Policy and Management

 All sessions will be in English.

 The paper needs to be written in English.

 Lectures take place at TU Delft and are mandatory (see also: assessment).

 Course descriptions are synchronized between the study guides of Leiden University and TU Delft.
 However, this may take some time.
 For the latest description of this course, please check the corresponding page in the TU Delft study guide